Office Hours

 Get information on resumes, interviewing, job search strategies, dining etiquette, and more!

-Practice your interviewing skills with a Career Advisor.
+Practice your interviewing skills with a Career Counselor.
 Get valuable suggestions and feedback.

-Use the internet and your Panther Recruiting account to gather information about your target jobs and employers.
+Use the internet and your HANDSHAKE account to gather information about your target jobs and employers.
 Be informed to make better decisions.

 A must for juniors & seniors!!
 Excellent opportunity to network with employers and find internships & full time employment.

-If you have not done so already, register with Career Services.
-Set up your account, post your resume and search through thousands of internship & full time job listings.
+If you have not done so already, log into HANDSHAKE to post your resume and search through thousands of internship & full time job listings.

 Increase your chances of getting a job offer--interview with employers right here on campus without missing class!

 Ask employers, faculty members, advisors, etc. for letters of recommendation.
-Add these to your self-managed credential file (through your Panther Recruiting account).
 Make sure to keep track of all past employment dates, supervisor names, etc.

 Is it the right path for you?
-Speak with a Career Advisor to discuss grad school alternatives.
+Speak with a Career Counselor to discuss grad school alternatives.
 Find out about application requirements, deadlines, admission tests, etc.

 Contact the dean's office of the appropriate college for your degree for more information.